CVHub520/X-AnyLabeling/docs/en/chatbot.md

 ## Configuration Files

-The Chatbot stores its configuration in the following location within the user's home directory:
+The Chatbot stores its configuration in the following directory:

 ```
-~/.xanylabeling_data/chatbot/
+~/xanylabeling_data/chatbot/
 ```

-This includes:
+This directory contains:

 - `models.json`: Contains user preferences and model configurations.
 - `providers.json`: API provider settings.

-## Keyboard Shortcuts

-- `Ctrl`/`⌘`+`Enter`: Send message
-- `Enter`: Add a new line in the message input

-## Notes

-- The Chatbot feature is currently in beta and may be updated in future versions.
-- Local models via Ollama can be used without an internet connection and theoretically support any model that adheres to the OpenAI-compatible API standard.